ahmdtaha/conference_notes/arxiv_2021.md

 	> Technicalities
 * Scale Efficiently: Insights from Pre-training and Fine-tuning Transformers `Google/DeepMind`
 * ConViT: Improving Vision Transformers with Soft Convolutional Inductive Biases `FAIR` `Transformer`
+* Open-Set Recognition: A Good Closed-Set Classifier is All You Need